Work in Finland

 - Your cover letter should be a maximum of one page and tailored to the specific employer - you won't get away with sending out multiple copies to a number of companies.

-Expat-Finland provides a CV and cover letter template to give you an idea of what to aim for.
+Expat-Finland provides CV and cover letter advice to give you an idea of what to aim for.

 For more information on how to go self-employed or become a partner of a business, visit Expat Finland - Establishing a business in Finland.

 Alternatively, you could complete a volunteering placement to develop your skills, improve your Finnish and embrace the country's culture.

 The Finnish branch of Service Civil International (SCI), Kansainvälinen vapaaehtoistyöry (KVT) organises short-term volunteer work camps.
 Typically lasting two weeks (although some projects run for 12 months), their aim is to support local initiatives while promoting equality, social acceptance and respect for the environment.
 You'll need to pay co-ordinance fees, and sort your own visa (where appropriate).

 There are plenty of opportunities to teach English as a second language in Finland.
 It's a less popular ESL teaching destination, so there are more job openings in urban areas, such as Tampere, Turku and the capital Helsinki.

 You'll most likely find opportunities in private and international schools, and you won't need to be fluent in Finnish or Swedish to teach English - creating a strictly English-speaking classroom environment is preferable.

 The minimum entry requirements to teach English in Finland are a Bachelors degree and Teach English as a Foreign Language (TEFL) certificate.
 Individual schools may have their own requirements, so check before you apply.
 Explore the qualification further by reading our advice on teaching English abroad.

 Finnish employers expect graduates to have relevant experience before they're hired.
 Internships and summer work placements may provide a gateway to employment.